Skip to main content

 Notification

-The District will notify students, parents or legal guardians of students, employees, applicants for employment, and all unions or professional organizations holding collective bargaining or professional agreements with the District of this policy.
+The District will provide a notice of nondiscrimination under Title IX to: students; parents, guardians, or other authorized legal representatives of District students; employees, applicants for employment; and all unions and professional organizations holding collective bargaining or professional agreements with the District.

 Recordkeeping